 Info for prepaid subscribers: How to enter an activation key

-Scroll down and generate the login and configuration data for the L2TP protocol.
-FYI: The Layer 2 Tunneling Protocol (L2TP) allows operations of mutiple tunnels and can be considered as very safe.
+FYI: The Layer 2 Tunneling Protocol (L2TP) allows operations of multiple tunnels and can be considered as very safe.
 For authentication it uses PAP/CHAP, but it lacks its own encryption, which is why CyberGhost uses L2TP in connection with the encryption technology IPSec as 'L2TP/IPSec'

 - Country: Since native protocol connections may only be used with exactly one server you now have to choose the country you want to surf from; the server to be used in this country will be chosen by CyberGhost automatically.